Hydra-gee/TSAllInOne/README.md

 ## Visualization
-There is also a `visualize.py` file, which is used for visualizing the forecasting result.
+There is also a `visualize` function, which is used for visualizing the forecasting result.
 The package `files/figures` saves eight forecasting results, you can also run the trained models by yourself.

 ## Contact